rexrainbow/phaser3-rex-notes/docs/docs/ui-colorinput.md

         ```
     - An Image or Sprite game object : Tint this game object for displaying color value.
     - `false` : No swatch game object.
+- `swatchSize` :
+    - A number : Size of swatch.
+    - `undefined` : Expand size to fit inner height of color input.
+Default behavior.
+- `squareExpandSwatch`
+    - `true` : Expand size to fit inner height of color input.
+Default behavior if `swatchSize` is set to `undefined`, or not given
+    - `false` : Keep current size of swatch.
 - `inputText` : Configuration of [canvasInput](canvasinput.md#create-instance)
 - `colorPicker` : Configuration of a drop-down [color picker](ui-colorpicker.md), triggered by clicking swatch.
     - `colorPicker.width`, `colorPicker.height` : Sizer of color picker.
 Default value is `180`x`170`